Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ![Protocol Translation Gateway](./Assets/gateway-protocol-lrg.png)

 ## Features
-This project is primarly a training and education project that is fully realized.
-You can take the components and build out a working IoT system end to end.
+This project is primarly a training and education project that is fully realized and you take the project, components and build out your own working IoT system end to end.

-* Automated Regisration and Provisioing of Nano BLE Devices

 You may want to try the supporting projects for the Nano BLE Devices if you landed here out of sequence.